SiaFoundation/siad/modules/renter/contractor/README.md

    previously being !GFR.
 - `callBumpChurnBudget` is used to increase the churn budget when new blocks are processed.
+- `callResetAggregateChurn` resets the aggregate churn and is called every time the contractor enters a new period.
+- `callPersistData` is called whenever the contractor's `persistData` is called.

 ## Recovery Subsystem